Charles Schwab vs TradeUP in 2026

 Trading and Investing

-Both Schwab and TradeUP allow self-directed trading in the following asset classes:
+Self-directed trading is possible at Schwab and TradeUP in the following asset classes:

 Schwab customers, but not TradeUP clients, can also trade futures, forex, mutual funds, bonds, and foreign stocks.

-Schwab offers a variety of account types, including custodial, education, retirement, and trust accounts.
-TradeUP only offers individual and IRA accounts.
+A variety of account registrations is available at Schwab; the investment firm has custodial, education, retirement, and trust accounts.
+TradeUP only has individual and IRA accounts.

 Winner: Schwab